-Many photos I’ve seen of this estate were pristine photos with the estate gleaming in the sunshine, with the palm trees and colourful basketball courts in the foreground providing the perfect photo op.
+Many photos I’ve seen of this estate were pristine photos with the estate gleaming in the sunshine; the palm trees and colourful basketball courts in the foreground providing the perfect photo op.

 I visited this estate twice, the first was on a late Saturday morning / early afternoon.

 To get to Choi Hung Estate, step off from the Choi Hung MTR station and follow directions to the exit leading to the estate.